knadh/listmonk/docs/docs/content/installation.md

 listmonk requires Postgres ⩾ 12

 !!!
 Admin
-    Set environment variables `LISTMONK_ADMIN_USER` and `LISTMONK_ADMIN_PASSWORD` when installing listmonk to create the Super Admin user.
-If these are not set, listmonk generates a username and temporary password which are printed on the terminal output.
+    listmonk generates and prints admin credentials to the terminal during installation.
+This can be copied to login to the admin dashboard and later changed.
+To choose a custom username and password during installation, set the environment variables `LISTMONK_ADMIN_USER` and `LISTMONK_ADMIN_PASSWORD` during installation.

 ## Binary
-- Download the [latest release](https://github.com/knadh/listmonk/releases) and extract the listmonk binary. `amd64` is the main one.
+1. Download the [latest release](https://github.com/knadh/listmonk/releases) and extract the listmonk binary. `amd64` is the main one.
 It works for Intel and x86 CPUs.
-- `./listmonk --new-config` to generate config.toml.
-Then, edit the file.
+1. `./listmonk --new-config` to generate config.toml.
+Edit the file.
-- `./listmonk --install` to install the tables in the Postgres DB.
-Copy the username and password from the terminal output.
+1. `./listmonk --install` to install the tables in the Postgres DB.
+Copy the admin username and password from the terminal output (these can be changed from the admin UI later).
+To choose a custom username and password during installation, run: `LISTMONK_ADMIN_USER=myuser LISTMONK_ADMIN_PASSWORD=xxxxx ./listmonk --install`
-- Run `./listmonk` and visit `http://localhost:9000`.
+1. Run `./listmonk` and visit `http://localhost:9000`.

 ## Docker